AstrionDev/AstrionDev/README.md

 ## Full-Stack / AI Developer

-I build web apps and AI agents that do real work
+I build software and AI agents that survive production,
-(not just prompt politely and hope for the best).
+not just demos and slide decks.

 ---

-### 🤖 AI / Agent Systems
-- LangChain — tools, RAG, memory
-- LangGraph — stateful, multi-step agents
-- CrewAI — multi-agent workflows (controlled chaos)

----

-### 🌐 Web Stack
-**Frontend**
-- React
-- Next.js

-**Backend**
-- Python: FastAPI, Django
-- Ruby: Rails

----

-### 🧠 Philosophy
+### Philosophy
 - Agents need state, not vibes
-- Simple systems > clever hacks
+- Simple systems beat clever ones
-- If it’s hard to debug, it’s not done
+- If it can’t be debugged, it’s probably not finished

 ---

 > Shipping code.
-> Teaching machines.
-> Debugging both.
+> Fixing models.
+> Politely blaming myself.